dstanesc/FluidFramework/experimental/dds/tree2/docs/data-binder/README.md

 );
 ```

-### Invalidating Data Binder
+### Invalidating

-Is a `FlushableDataBinder` that emits invalidation events, that is, the described paths have been invalidated by changes to the tree.
+An invalidating data binder is a `FlushableDataBinder` that emits invalidation events, that is, the registered paths have been invalidated by changes to the tree.
 The invalidation events are emitted after the tree reaches a state of consistency.
 A typical usage is to re-read based on domain heuristics the tree fragment described by the invalidated path(s).

 Example: